ObserveRTC/schemas/generated-schemas/reports/v3/client-transport-report.md

-## PcTransportReport
+## ClientTransportReport
 ---

-A Report created for PeerConnection Transport.
+A Report created for Client PeerConnection Transport.
 It is a combination of Transport report, sender, receiver, local, remote and candidate pair of ICE together with the used certificates

 Name | Type | Required | Description